KaizenCrew2023/RoadWarrior/README.md

 ![Road Warrior](images/roadwarrior-logo.PNG)

-Road Warrior is a next generation online trip management dashboard and mobile app.
+Road Warrior is a next generation online reservation management dashboard and mobile app.

 It gathers information about upcoming flights, hotel reservations and car rentals for you to create a detailed trip itenerary and see information about all of your trips and reservations in one place.
 It can scan your inbox for travel-related emails and automatically add new reservations for you to add to upcoming trips.